Skip to main content

 SRC="/api/placeholder/150/40".
 The initial image source that will work if the script cannot run

 NAME="button1".
-In 1996 JavaScript, browsers will use the name attribute to identify the image to change (modern JavaScript would use id instead)
+In 1996 JavaScript, browsers used the name attribute to identify the image to change (modern JavaScript would use id instead)

 WIDTH="150" HEIGHT="40".
 You would always specify dimensions as explicit values in their corresponding attributes